 By John Reizner |

-In my article, The Credit/Debt Crisis: A Depression Era Stock Market and America's Financial Failure?, published on my website on October 10, 2008, I posited four possible scenarios regarding the outlook for our general economic future.
+In an earlier article written during the heat of the current financial crisis I posited four possible scenarios regarding the outlook for our general economic future.
 Of those four scenarios, it may be that we are experiencing the most chaotic and potentially destructive scenario, one that may be difficult for many to envisage:

 That is the third outcome posited in the article: "In this case, the deflationary forces would win the battle against Federal Reserve easing and government action, at least temporarily.
 In response to a deflationary calamity, the Federal Reserve may run the printing presses until an inflationary recovery could take place.
 Gold may do well under this chaotic scenario."